solana-turbin3/Q3_25_Builder_stellarnodeN/README.md

 <h3> Q3 Solana Programs </h3>

 [*Q3_2025_solana-starter *](https://github.com/stellarnodeN/Q3_25_solana-starter)  : This is a TypeScript-based starter project for creating, minting, and transfering Solana SPL tokens and NFTs.
 The project demonstrates how to mint and transfer SPL tokens, upload NFT images and metadata to decentralized storage (Irys/IPFS/Pinata), and work with Metaplex metadata on Solana.

+[*Q3_2025_Anchor_Vault *](https://github.com/stellarnodeN/Q3_25_Anchor_Vault)  :  A Solana smart contract built with the Anchor framework that implements a secure personal vault system.
+The program allows users to create, deposit, withdraw and close their own SOL vaults with full control over their funds.